Notarial

 What does a Notary do?

-Some notaries speak foreign languages and know about foreign laws, but not all of them do.
-Your document may be in a language you do not understand or have to do with a legal system you do not know about.
+Your document may be in a language that you do not understand or have to do with a legal system you do not know about.

-A Notary must be sure that both you and they understand the document and each other, and know what effect the document will have when it goes overseas as a result the notary may have to insist that it is properly translated into English, or that a qualified interpreter is present at your interview.
-You will have to pay for these extra services.
-The cost varies according to the length and complexity of the document and the language involved.
+A Notary must be sure that both you and they understand the document and each other and know what effect the document will have when it goes overseas as a result the notary may have to insist that it is properly translated into English, or that a qualified interpreter is present at your meeting.

 Notarial services